 The Warrior Diet by Ori Hofmekler is inspired by the eating habits of ancient warrior classes like Gladiators or Spartans.
-Incorporating what is commonly known as "Intermittent fasting".
+Incorporating what is commonly known as 'Intermittent Fasting'.
 The idea is that in ancient times it was common to have to fast throughout the day; fighting, marching, hunting etc. and feast in the evening.
-Essentially it's a massive appeal to nature, similar to the paleo diet.
+Essentially it's a massive appeal to nature, similar to the Paleo diet.
 The writer openly admits to not having scientific evidence to back his claims but promises that, with persistence, one will reach high levels of focus throughout the day and make faster physical gains.
-I could not find much evidence in opposition of these claims, so I thought I'd give it a shot!
+I could not find much evidence in opposition to these claims, so I thought I'd give it a shot!

 - Some light foods are allowed outside of this window e.g. raw fruit and vegetables.

 - During the feasting window, start with light food and progress to slower digesting food (e.g. grains, legumes and nuts).

 - The feast is truly a feast, you are not trying to eat at a calorie deficit.

 I went into this thinking it would take weeks to adapt.
 That I'd be distracted by my stomach all day and feel weak and tired 24/7.
 I can happily report that after the first week I have quickly grown accustomed to this diet and see myself continuing indefinitely!
 I was worried how my body would react after doing the standard 3 meals a day for my entire life and then jumping straight into one huge one in the evening (the book recommends easing into it by gradually shortening the eating window).

 It seems the worrying was unnecessary.